Political Correctness Unpopular With All Ages & Races, Study Finds

-A new study has discovered that most Americans are not fans of the culture of political correctness, even those with an understanding of the ingrained stereotypes in regards to characteristics such as age and race, as well as those who are aware of the division that exists in society today, according to a report from Business Insider.
+A new study has discovered that most Americans are not fans of the culture of political correctness — even those who may be more sensitive to stereotypes and the division that they might cause — according to a report from Business Insider.

 The study was conducted by the organization More in Common, whose stated goal is to “reduce polarization and social division in communities,” which found that 80 percent of society believes that the culture of political correctness has a role in society’s division.

-Even the younger generations surveyed are uncomfortable with it, with 74 percent of people aged 24-29 and 79 percent of those under 24 uncomfortable with political correctness, making supporters of the culture a minority across every age group.
+Even the younger generations surveyed are uncomfortable with it, with 74 percent of people aged 24-29 and 79 percent of those under 24 uncomfortable with political correctness, making supporters of politically correct culture a minority across every age group.

 Age wasn’t the only commonality, as all races felt that it was a problem as well.

-Of those identifying as white, 79 percent saw it as an issue, which is lower than 82 percent of Asians, 87 percent of Hispanics, and 88 percent of American Indians.
+Of those identifying as white, 79 percent saw it as an issue.
+82 percent of Asians, 87 percent of Hispanics, and 88 percent of American Indians were not proponents of politically correct culture.
 African Americans are only slightly more supportive than whites, with 75 percent seeing political correctness as an issue.

 The general conclusion of the study is that the “us vs them” culture war has been vastly overstated in American society, as More in Common found that about two-thirds of Americans are quite flexible in their opinions and are tired of the deeply polarized narrative that is pushed nationally.